colby72/CFReDS/README.md

 ## Note

-V2 for the Russian Tea Room case is bugged due to the poor management of the cyrillic alphabet in LaTeX
+V2 for the Russian Tea Room case is bugged due to the poor support of the cyrillic alphabet in LaTeX